phoboslab/wipeout-rewrite/README.md

 ## Running

 This repository does not contain the assets (textures, 3d models etc.) required to run the game.
-This code mostly assumes to have the PSX NTSC data, but some menu models from the PC version are loaded as well.
+This code mostly assumes to have the PSX NTSC data, but some menu models from the PC version are required as well.
 Both of these can be easily found on archive.org and similar sites.
 The music (optional) needs to be provided in [QOA format](https://github.com/phoboslab/qoa).
 The intro video as MPEG1.

 The directory structure is assumed to be as follows